feddelegrand7/mini007/README.md

 #> [1] 2
 #>
 #> [[3]]$agent_id
-#> [1] "66b06912-f95a-42cd-98b0-5be2553368b1"
+#> [1] "7f3684af-8dce-4a43-9a0b-993d54713810"
 #>
 #> [[3]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[3]]$response
+#> Their proposal prioritizes budget constraints that I explicitly do not have,
+#> and it limits the scale of impact by focusing only on cost-effective methods,
-#> Your low-budget digital strategy is pragmatic but conflicts with my directive
+#> which conflicts with my directive to spend as much as possible; therefore, my
-#> to spend maximum resources to rapidly scale exports with high-impact
-#> visibility; therefore, I counterpropose a comprehensive, multi-channel campaign
+#> counterproposal is to invest heavily in a multi-channel premium marketing
-#> including lavish product launches in top German cities, sponsorship of
+#> strategy including flagship Algerian-themed pop-up stores in major German
+#> cities, extensive influencer collaborations across social and traditional
-#> large-scale food and cultural festivals, collaborations with elite influencers
+#> media, sponsorship of major food and culture festivals, and a high-profile PR
-#> and media, plus premium retail partnerships, to firmly establish Ouergla dates
+#> campaign showcasing Ouergla dates’ uniqueness and health benefits to fully
-#> as Germany’s luxury, must-have delicacy over the next two years.
+#> maximize export growth over the next two years.
 #>
 #>
 #> [[4]]